Kong/unirest-java/CONTRIBUTING.md

-# Contributing to Atom
+# Contributing to Open Unirest

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Atom Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Open Unirest Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ## How Can I Contribute?